 - South Shore Women's Resource Center (nonprofit, community-based domestic violence program, Plymouth

-- Center on Gender, Security and Human Rights, UMB
+- Center on Gender, Security and Human Rights, UMass Boston

 - Julie's Family Learning Program, South Boston

 - Project Hope (homeless shelter for women and children, programming to move out of poverty), Roxbury